-“Learning by doing” isn’t good enough when it comes to establishing a relationship with prospective birth parents.
+“Learning by doing” isn’t good enough when it comes to establishing a relationship with a potential birth parent.
 Avoid the mistakes that could cost you a match.
-Be prepared to answer their questions, appropriately ask your own, and properly manage each phase of the process – beginning with first contact.
+Be prepared to answer their questions, appropriately ask your own, and properly manage each phase of the process—beginning with first contact.

 - questions to ask expectant parents considering adoption, how and when to ask them, and what NOT to ask

 - the 50 common and not-so-common questions that expectant parents may ask YOU